AlhaqGH/PohLang/PohLang_Guide.md

 PohLang is a phrasal, English-like programming language that prioritizes readability and explicitness.
 It currently targets two runtimes:
 - A Python interpreter for experimentation and tests.
-- A Dart transpiler that emits runnable Dart code.
+- A Rust VM/runtime (pohlangc) for standalone execution.

 Programs are written in simple statements (one per line), with blocks delimited by `End`.